2nd California fugitive inmate arrested after standoff

 Chavez and Campbell escaped with two other prisoners last week by cutting through the bars covering a second-story window and then rappelling to the ground on a bedsheet rope.
 The others were quickly apprehended.

 Campbell's sister, Marcaysha Alexander, 24, was also arrested on suspicion of

 Santa Clara County Sheriff's Sgt.
-Mike Glennon said authorities received "numerous tips" that helped authorities locate Campbell after Sheriff Laurie Smith announced a $20,000 reward for information leading to the fugitives' recapture.
+Rich Glennon said authorities received "numerous tips" that helped authorities locate Campbell after Sheriff Laurie Smith announced a $20,000 reward for information leading to the fugitives' recapture.

 Smith said the investigation is ongoing and there may be more arrests.

 Chavez was awaiting trial on several felony charges, including burglary, extortion, false imprisonment, resisting arrest and firearms violations.

 Campbell has been in jail since February 2015 on felony charges that include robbery, false imprisonment and making criminal threats.